Though horses have been an indispensable resource for most civilized societies, none of these cultures can compare to the Ancient Greek horse breeds.

 4. Arravani

-Because of its versatility, the greeks utilized the Arravani horse breeds for various tasks, including transport and agricultural labor.
+Because of its versatility, the Greeks utilized the Arravani horse breeds for various tasks, including transport and agricultural labor.

 In the Peloponnese region of southern Greece, about 1000 B.C., People crossed the Dorian ponies and Thessalian horses to produce this horse.
-After then, Roman horses made their way to Greece around 146 BC.
+After that, Roman horses made their way to Greece around 146 BC.

 In addition to losing their roles as animals used in transportation and agriculture, the Arravani experienced a massive decrease in population because people exported their flesh to Italy.